 Businesses are turning to apps to make their presence felt.
-There’s a good reason SEO practitioners and web developers and designers advise building an app, or at least creating a website optimized for mobile first and desktop second.
+There’s a good reason SEO service providers and web developers and designers advise building an app, or at least creating a website optimized for mobile first and desktop second.
 Mobilegeddon has affected mobile search rankings, and mobile searches have changed the game for good.

 When doing local SEO on your website, this is one of the first things you should remember.
 Make it mobile-friendly and, if possible, create an app.
 Google puts a premium on websites that load easily on any device.

 Dominating Local Search

 Here’s one scenario: two local businesses face each other along a narrow street.
 Both offer the same product – coffee and donuts.
 They’re approximately the same size and both opened shop at roughly the same time.
 The owners do the same things, marketing- and SEO-wise.
 They use Instagram to promote their goods and their websites are optimized for mobile.
 They use the same keywords.
 The question is, “Which one has the upper hand in marketing to their customers?”

 Struggling with the same situation?
 There’s one way to dominate this battle for local search, or gain a slight edge at least.
 Know where to start by defining your primary goals.